Development Print

 Post-Construction

-Post-construction stormwater management in areas undergoing new development or redevelopment is necessary because runoff from these areas has been shown to significantly effect receiving waterbodies.
-Many studies indicate that prior planning and design for the minimization of pollutants in post-construction storm water discharges is the most cost-effective approach to storm water quality management.
-There are generally two forms of substantial impacts of post-construction runoff.
+Post-construction stormwater management in areas undergoing new development or redevelopment is necessary because runoff from these areas has been shown to significantly damage our environment.
+Many studies indicate that prior planning and design for the minimization of pollutants in post-construction stormwater discharges is the most cost-effective approach to stormwater quality management.
+There are generally two forms of substantial impacts from stormwater runoff.
 The first is caused by an increase in the type and quantity of pollutants in storm water runoff.
 As runoff flows over areas altered by development, it picks up harmful sediment and chemicals such as oil and grease, pesticides, heavy metals, and nutrients (e.g., nitrogen and phosphorus).
 These pollutants often become suspended in runoff and are carried to receiving waters, such as lakes, ponds, and streams.
 Once deposited, these pollutants can enter the food chain through small aquatic life, eventually entering the tissues of fish and humans.
-The second kind of post-construction runoff impact occurs by increasing the quantity of water delivered to the waterbody during storms.
-Increased impervious surfaces interrupt the natural cycle of gradual percolation of water through vegetation and soil.
-Instead, water is collected from surfaces such as asphalt and concrete and routed to drainage systems where large volumes of runoff quickly flow to the nearest receiving water.
-The effects of this process include streambank scouring and downstream flooding, which often lead to a loss of aquatic life and damage to property.2 The post-construction site program utilizes a review and approval process to implement site controls that are designed to provide water quality treatment and control of the first ½ inch of runoff.
-See the link to Omaha’s Post-Construction Site Program and requirements.

 1. Source: EPA Fact Sheet 2.6 (January 2000, Revised December 2005).